kubedb/docs/docs/guides/mongodb/clustering/replicaset.md

 ## Pause Database

-When, `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.

 Since the MongoDB object created in this tutorial has `spec.terminationPolicy` set to `Pause` (default), if you delete the MongoDB object, KubeDB operator will create a dormant database while deleting the StatefulSet and its pods but leaves the PVCs unchanged.